Who We Are

 The PAI Board consists of educators, small business owners, leaders in technology and the arts.
 We are united by a passion for performance and culture and the desire to gift the Gorge with an outstanding facility.
 The Board is all volunteer.

 Before retiring in 2015, Mark Steighner was the choral and instrumental music director at Hood River Valley High, a position he held since the early 1980s.
 During his time at HRVHS, Mr. Steighner took 10 performance tours to the UK, commissioned over 30 works from a large number of noted composers, and participated in the OSAA State music championships dozens of times with his ensembles.
 In 2015 he received the “Outstanding Educator of the Year” award from the Oregon Music Educators Association, recognizing his long service to music education.
 Mr. Steighner is also a composer, playwright and director of over 60 musical theatre productions around the Columbia River Gorge.
 Mark Steighner is one of the founders and artistic director/conductor of the Columbia Gorge Orchestra Association, where he directs the Sinfonietta Orchestra, Voci Choir and Jazz Collective Big Band.
 In his spare time, Mark is a technology writer for a number of online publications and has written thousands of video game and technology reviews, features and interviews.
-Mark Steighner is the President of the Performing Arts Initiative.
+Mark Steighner was the Past President of the Performing Arts Initiative.

 “Our local performing talent and its audience deserve a rewarding and comfortable space in which to perform, and the Gorge has the opportunity to be positioned as an epicenter for the performing arts.
 Our audiences are excited about both local and visiting professional music, theatre, dance, film and spoken word performances and this venue will give us a means to attract outside talent and further nurture our own.
 For literally decades, people have been asking for this, and PAI is thrilled to make the dream a reality.”

 Board Member & Vice-President